pfpsim/pfpsim-installer/README.md

 Due to SystemC's licensing terms, it must be downloaded manually.
 Download it from this [page](http://accellera.org/downloads/standards/systemc).
 Follow the link for "SystemC 2.3.1 (Includes TLM) | Core SystemC Language and Examples".

-The downloaded *.tar should be placed along side thie files in this repository.
+**Important Note: The downloaded *.tar should be placed along side thie files in this repository.**

 ## Installation Configuration: